 Local Put-in-Bay law enforcement officials expressed concerns that tourists may try to access the tunnel after a night of drinking in the famed local Put-in-Bay Bars.
-Ohio Department of Transportation officials were quick to react announcing the installation of electronic breathalyzers at the entrance to the Put-in-Bay Tunnel.
-The operator of the vehicle seeking to access the tunnel must blow into one of three machines to demonstrate sobriety before the automated gates at the tunnel entrance will permit a vehicle to enter.
+Ohio Department of Transportation officials were quick to react, announcing the installation of electronic breathalyzers at the entrance to the Put-in-Bay Tunnel.
+The vehicle operator seeking to access the tunnel must blow into one of three machines to demonstrate sobriety before the gates at the tunnel entrance will permit a vehicle to enter.

 Village Planning Commission members were concerned that parking would be an issue with the newly constructed tunnel and will be opening the new Put-in-Bay Parking Garage in Mid May.
 The garage will accommodate up to 560 vehicles and is located just two blocks from the main strip next to the Bay Lodging Resort.
 Revenues from the $5.00 per day parking fees are expected to offset the construction expense of the parking garage.